kora-projects/kora-docs/mkdocs/docs/v2/en/guides/cache.md

 The key point is `computeIfAbsent(...)`: Kora asks the cache first and calls `super.getUser(id)` only when the key is missing.

+`@Cacheable` requires a method that returns a value synchronously.
+A `void` method, a `CompletionStage`, a `Future`, or a reactive `Publisher` return type is rejected at compile time with an explicit message, because a read-through cache has nothing meaningful to store for them.

 ## `@CachePut` { #cacheput }

 Once reads are cached, the next problem is stale data after updates. `@CachePut` solves that by executing the method first and then writing the returned value into the cache under the selected key.